 - 3.3.1.
-The TC shall have an experienced team that has performed allogeneic transplants for at least 10 different patients per year. - 3.3.2.
+The TC shall have an experienced team that has performed allogeneic transplants. - 3.3.2.
 The TC shall have adequate physical resources to run an HPC transplant program.
 Physical resources shall include, but are not limited to, a designated inpatient unit, a designated site for management of search activities, and a designated area for outpatient evaluation and treatment. - 3.3.3.
 A TC performing pediatric transplants shall have a transplant team trained in the management of pediatric patients. - 3.3.4.
 Key TC staff shall be readily accessible via telephone, e-mail and fax. - 3.3.5.
 The TC shall obtain IRB approval of any transplant protocols for which the TC's IRB considers necessary. - 3.3.6.
-The TC shall be accredited by an organization granted deemed status by Centers for Medicare & Medicaid Services (CMS) or non-U.S. equivalent. - 3.3.7.
-The TC shall maintain written policies, procedures and clinical guidelines for management of allogeneic transplantation.
+The TC shall be accredited by an organization granted deemed status by Centers for Medicare & Medicaid Services (CMS) or non-U.S. equivalent.